Lawn & Landscape

 Obtain an Employee Identification Number

 The next question to ask yourself is whether or not your lawn care business will have employees.
-If the answer to this question is yes, you need to apply for an Employee Identification Number or EIN.
+If the answer to this question is yes, you need to apply for an Employee Identification number, or EIN.
 The IRS uses this number to identify employer tax accounts, and banks also require an EIN to open a business bank account.

 You can apply for one online with the IRS.
 The process is simple, free, and takes just a few minutes.
 Print out the confirmation page and make a note of your number, as you will not be able to access it later.

-Open a Business Bank Account
+Establish a Business Bank Account

-Opening a business bank account is an essential part of making your business legal, as doing so keeps your assets separate from your company.
+Opening a business bank account is an essential part of startup costs and making your business legal, as doing so keeps your assets separate from your company.
 Having a dedicated business account makes accounting and filing taxes more manageable, but more importantly, it keeps things like your home and vehicle safe in case you are sued.

 It’s also a good idea to obtain a credit card, too.
 Getting a credit card allows you to start building credit, which is helpful when you apply for financing.

-Register Your Business
+Register Your Lawn Care Business

 Next, you should register your business as a legal business entity.
 Registering your business as a legal entity means that it’s separate from your assets, which protects you in case the company is sued.
 It also protects your assets from business debts.

-There are a few different business structures you can choose from, including sole proprietorships, limited liability corporations(LLCs), and S-corporations.
+There are a few different business structures you can choose from, including sole proprietorships, limited liability corporations (LLCs), and S-corporations.
 Most lawn care companies are LLCs, which provide a higher level of protection than sole proprietorships.

 Some business owners decide to set up their lawn care company as an S-corp, which may help them save on taxes.
 Whether or not to go this route depends on your business structure and tax needs, however.
 Make sure you understand the difference before registering your business and consider speaking with an accountant to aid you in making the right decision.

-Obtain the Proper Licenses
+Obtain the Proper Licenses for Lawn Care

 Other Licenses You May Need